flame-engine/flame/doc/game.md

 widgets.
 But still, there is the Widgets Overlay API that makes things even easier.

-`Game.overlays` enables to any Flutter widget to be shown on top of a game instance, this makes it very easy to create things like a pause menu, or an inventory screen for example.
+`Game.overlays` enables to any Flutter widget to be shown on top of a game instance, this makes it very easy to create things like a pause menu or an inventory screen.
 This property that will be used to manage the active overlays.

 This management happens via the `game.overlays.add` and `game.overlays.remove` methods that marks an